dynatrace-ace/data-access-and-partitioning-codespaces/docs/D-slice-and-dice.md

 ### Technologies

-- K8s running on GCP, important to understand the most convenient enrichment mechanims for the customer
+K8s running on GCP, important to understand the most convenient enrichment mechanims for the customer

+!!! note

     This table will be quite useful for the next steps.
 Keep it in a separate tab to help yourself set things up accordingly

 ### Resources